 Comparisons were made with two MDP systems which had a belief state composed of the same concepts as used in the BUDS-based systems.
 Each concept or slot could take three state values: unknown, known or confirmed.
 State transitions were based only on the most likely user act since it is impractical to use a full N-best list of user acts in an MDP system.
 No information from the confidence scores was maintained.
 A hand-crafted policy was built to either offer information or request or confirm a slot based on this state (this system is labeled HDC).
 A policy using the same belief state was also trained using standard reinforcement learning techniques (labeled MDP).
 These MDP systems were built by another researcher in another project and considerable effort had been expended to make them as competitive as possible (Schatzmann, 2008).

-&lt;sup>11 The error model for training used a fixed confusion rate of 0.4 whereas the tests were conducted over a range of error rates.
-Thus, the test and training conditions were unmatched.
+&lt;sup>9 The error model for training used a confusion rate of 0.4.
+This was not changed for different tests, ensuring that the system was not aware of the noise conditions in which it was tested.